-Situated just 1.5 hrs north of Melbourne, Heathcote has a rich history of gold mining and sheep farming dating back to the 1850's.
-Situated at an altitude of just over 300 metres, the property lies on 20 acres of undulating hills and rocky outcrops with expansive views to Mount Alexander in the West.
+Situated just one and a half hours north of Melbourne on Taungurung country, Heathcote has a rich history of gold mining and sheep farming dating back to the 1850s.
+Situated at an altitude of just over 300 metres, the property lies on 20 acres of undulating hills and rocky outcrops with expansive views to Mount Alexander in the west.
 We discovered the property in August, 2007 while visiting the region for the Heathcote Wine and Food Festival.

 When deciding what to plant, food production and edible plants are the priority.
 Here at 3DE, the garden and orchard produces an abundance of produce throughout the year.
 As well as citrus (lime, lemon, grapefruit, orange, mandarine) there is a full variety of stone fruit including nectarines, peaches, plums and apricots, as well as cherry, avocado, fig, pear and various nut trees (almond, walnut, macadamia).
 Raspberries, blueberries, blackberries, pomegranate, strawberry, passionfruit and kiwi fruit are also thriving.
 The vegetable garden also produces a wide array of seasonal produce that can be enjoyed throughout the year.

 The off grid system has changed significantly since the original installation in 2008.
 Back in those days, a 120 watt solar panel would set you back almost $900 so we had to settle for just 3 panels and 2 batteries!.
 Until August 2021, we had been functioning pretty well on a relatively small DIY, 1.8kWh system and a 300 watt wind turbine.
 In August 2021, we upgraded to a (professionally installed!)
 5.5kWh system with a 7kWh lithium iron battery system.
 This new setup will happily power our two fridges, chest freezer, washing machine and a split system A/C unit, as well as our new microwave oven!